 10. Soak up breathtaking views of the city at these rooftop bars

-Restrictions on hospitality are gradually being eased and British Summer time is here, therefore a rooftop drink is definitely overdue.
+British Summertime is here, therefore a rooftop drink is definitely overdue.
 From luxurious restaurants to cosy terraces, Bristol has some of the most incredible rooftop bars (and some are more hidden than others).
-Check out our outdoor dining guide featuring Bambalan’s rooftop for you to book and take in insane views of the city with your family or friends this May.
+Check out our guide featuring Bambalan’s rooftop for you to take in insane views of the city with your family or friends this May.

 11. Travel to Forbidden Worlds at the former Bristol IMAX

 If you’re looking for strange things to do this May in Bristol, look no further than Forbidden Worlds Film Festival.
 To mark the 90th anniversary of King Kong (1933), Bristol’s biggest genre film festival returns to the former Bristol IMAX with some of cinema’s most iconic and creative creatures of the past.
 Alongside cinema’s big ape himself, it will screen The 7th Voyage of Sinbad (1958), James Cameron’s The Terminator (1984), Gremlins 2: The New Batch (1990), Starship Troopers (1997), Return to Oz (1985) and Dolls (1987) this May 18 to 21.

 On top of this, fresh from her Best Actress Oscar win for Everything Everywhere All at Once, Forbidden Worlds Film Festival will also celebrate action legend Michelle Yeoh on the city’s giant 18m x 15m screen.
 Three Hong Kong action films from earlier in the action legend’s career will be screened: Royal Warriors (1986), The Heroic Trio (1993), and Police Story 3: Supercop (1992).
 To see the full line-up head here.